Jack Stacey: Luton Town

 On 26 June 2017, Stacey signed a two-year contract with League Two club Luton Town for an undisclosed fee.

 His contract was extended by a further year at the end of the 2017–18 season after a promotion clause was triggered as a result of Luton's promotion to League One.

 AFC Bournemouth

-Stacey signed for Premier League club AFC Bournemouth on 8 July 2019 on a four-year contract for an undisclosed fee.
+Stacey signed for Premier League club AFC Bournemouth on 8 July 2019 on a four-year contract for a reported £4 million.
 He scored his first goal for Bournemouth in a 3–2 win against Blackburn Rovers on 12 September 2020.

+Norwich City

+Stacey signed on a three-year deal for EFL Championship club Norwich City on 31 May 2023.
+In April 2025, Stacey was awarded Championship Community Player of the Season at the EFL awards for his volunteering work with Norwich City Community Sports Foundation.